‘It didn’t feel right’ – Battle of Bramall Lane referee recalls crazy game

 Referee Eddie Wolstenholme understandably pulled out his red card immediately, but for some reason the home players felt they had been treated harshly and a wonderful melee ensued, with the Blades’ other sub, Suffo, headbutting McInnes and also seeing an immediate red.

-With United down to eight men and having made all three substitutions, Wolstenholme told us on the latest edition of The Broken Metatarsal he felt then it would be difficult to get the game finished.
+With United down to eight men and having made all three substitutions, Wolstenholme told us on The Broken Metatarsal he felt then it would be difficult to get the game finished.

 “It was an easy decision (to send off Santos),” he says, “I’ve never seen a challenge like it.